 Apart from the well-known fact that this gas is very flammable, it is also very dangerous when it turns to gas, due to the fact that this gas is twice as heavy as air.
 Thus, instead of dispersing in the air as happens with most gases, the gas remains at a low level and flows on the ground.
 Once this liquid petroleum gas encounters a trace of fire or spark, even if the source is quite a distance away from the gas leak, an explosion occurs.

 All prospective suppliers have to submit a sample cylinder.
-Independent contractors are then appointed by the Corporation to evaluate the quality of the sample, which includes pressure tests to ensure that the cylinder is made to withstand the designed pressures.
+Independent contractors are then appointed by the Company to evaluate the quality of the sample, which includes pressure tests to ensure that the cylinder is made to withstand the designed pressures.
 This ensures that the cylinders ordered are safe and are not dangerous for consumers.

-The Corporation is in the process of standardising its cylinders.
+The Company is in the process of standardising its cylinders.
 As such the 'old' 10 Kg and 15 Kg cylinders which are used in our homes are being withdrawn and replaced by 12 Kg cylinders.
 A 12Kg cylinder weighs 12 Kg when empty and has a capacity of 12Kg of gas.
 As such a full 12 Kg cylinder weighs 24 Kgs.

 The 12Kg of liquid LPG in the cylinder evaporates to over 5,000 litres of LPG gas.
 For complete combustion of this gas, there is a requirement of no less than 150,000 litres of air.

-The yellow colour of the gas cylinders has been chosen solely to indicate that the cylinders are the property of Enemalta Corporation.
+The yellow colour of the gas cylinders has been chosen solely to indicate that the cylinders are the property of Enemalta.
 Cylinders, which have a red neck, are not suitable for home use as they contain only propane and not LPG and as such are to be returned to the gas distributor.